rboric/react-hrm-app/README.md

 ### Firm Registration

 To begin using the app, you need to register your firm.
-Click on the "firm registering" option.
+Click on the "Register firm" option.
 Provide the name of your firm and fill in the email input.
 After completing the registration, an email will be sent to the provided email address.
 This email will contain a unique firm CODE that you will use during the signup process as a user or an admin.